miyurusankalpa/IPv6-dns-server/README.md

 - A - IPv4 records, match known provider IP
 - Hostname - CDN usually have a domain they provide the users which we can use to detect the provider
-- DNS Authority - Some CDN providers provide they own DNS, which we can use to detect the provider.
+- DNS Authority - Some CDN providers provide their own DNS, which we can use to detect the provider.

-The next part is getting IPv6 address, for this below mthods are used
+The next part is getting IPv6 address, for this below methods are used

 - Synthesize the IPv6 from IPv4 adddress (fastlly)
 - Use known IPv6 addresss - (MSEDGE)